wagnojunior/beamprofiler/docs/usage.rst

       :noindex:

-   The file ``Beam Analysis - example.xlsx`` is created and saved in the ``C:\Users\wagnojunior.ab\Desktop\Tutorial\pdd`` directory.
+   The file ``Beam Analysis - lab_beam.xlsx`` is created and saved in the ``C:\Users\wagnojunior.ab\Desktop\Tutorial\pdd`` directory.
 It includes all the :ref:`ISO <usage-step-4-iso>` and :ref:`non-ISO <usage-step-4-noniso>` characterizing parameters listed in step 4, and the auxiliary graphs from steps 5–9.

    .. figure:: images/example_report.png
          :scale: 40 %
-         :alt: Beam analysis report for the pdd example.xls
+         :alt: Beam analysis report for the pdd lab_beam.xls

-         Beam analysis report for the pdd example.xls
+         Beam analysis report for the pdd lab_beam.xls

 11. **Review the final code and try it yourself**